denoland/wasmbuild/README.md

 # wasmbuild

-A build tool to generate wasm-bindgen glue code for Deno and the Browser.
+A build tool to generate wasm-bindgen glue code for Deno and the browser.

 ## Setup